72 Common Foods to Avoid on Keto

 An even healthier alternative is a splash of vinegar and extra virgin olive oil, which is a heart-healthy combination and can promote weight loss.

-Common foods to avoid:
+Condiments to avoid:

 Milk can be a great source of nutrients, but it’s better to avoid it due to its higher sugar content (lactose).
 Stick to whole milk, half and half, or heavy cream in small amounts in applications like coffee.